Emotional Eating or Binge Eating: Stress or Need?

 This is difficult to distinguish but at the same time very important for you to know.

-Mindless Eating – As soon as you realise, you have already eaten 2 plates of samosas.
-In Emotional Eating you don’t actually pay attention to what you are eating.
+- Mindless Eating – As soon as you realize, you have already eaten 2 plates of samosas.
+In Emotional Eating, you don’t actually pay attention to what you are eating.
 In Contrast, physical hunger keeps you more alert.

-Guilt food – Remember your health conscious friends cribbing about eating chips or honey chilli potatoes and fatty snacks.
+- Guilt food – Remember your health-conscious friend’s cribbing about eating chips or honey chili potatoes and fatty snacks.
 This is what emotional eating is.
-When you eat to satisfy your physical hunger, you are unlikely to feel guilt.
+When you eat to satisfy your physical hunger, you are unlikely to feel guilty.

 Binge Eating Causes